 Rule 78.8 is intended to protect the Association against the risk that multiple recovery claims may be brought against the Association in respect of the same third party liabilities, losses, costs or expenses by different parties that are either insured by, or offered protection by, the Association under the contract of insurance.
-Therefore, once the Association has indemnified a Co-assured (other than a Co-assured that is insured pursuant to Rules 78.3. and 78.4), or an Affiliate, for a claim, it has no further liability to indemnify any other person whatsoever, including the Member, in relation to that same claim, or the loss or damage in respect of which the claim was brought.
+Therefore, once the Association has indemnified a Co-assured (other than a Co-assured that is insured pursuant to Rules 78.3. and 78.4), or an Affiliate, for a claim, it has no further liability to indemnify any other person whatsoever, including the Member where the co-assured is entered under the Member’s cover, or the affiliated charterer where the co-assured is entered under that charterer’s cover, in relation to that same claim, or the loss or damage in respect of which the claim was brought.

 The Rule applies regardless of the knowledge of the different parties of their respective claims against the Association.
 For example, the Member may have compensated a third party for a claim in ignorance of the fact that a Co-assured had already paid compensation for the same claim.
 If the Association has indemnified the Co-assured for that claim, the Member is not able to demand recovery from the Association for the compensation that has also been paid by the Member.23

-However, Rule 78.8 applies only to Co-assureds other than those described in Rules 78.3 and 78.4, and to all Affiliates, i.e. to those who have ‘misdirected arrow’ cover and who are, therefore, covered only in relation to the acts or omissions of the Member.
+However, Rule 78.8 applies only to Co-assureds other than those described in Rules 78.3 and 78.4, and to all Affiliates, i.e. to those are covered only in relation to the acts or omissions of the Member.
 The Rule does not apply to any Co-assured that is insured under Rules 78.3 and 78.4, i.e. to those that are assumed to have some involvement in the operation of the Ship, and whose own acts or omissions may give rise to liability.

 3 See the introductory comments to the Guidance to this Rule.